prashant-kikani/prashant-kikani.github.io/_posts/2024-10-3-insignificance.markdown

 Here's the optimistic twist: accepting your insignificance doesn't have to be bleak.
 In fact, it's a relief.
 You're not burdened by the need to change the world or be remembered for centuries.
 You get to simply *live*-and that's more than enough.

 Consider this: you are here, alive, against all odds.
-The chance of your existence is minuscule, yet here you are, experiencing life on this tiny speck of dust called Earth.
+The chance of your existence is minuscule - you are an <a href="https://prashantkikani.com/blog/impossible-human" target="_blank">impossible statistical miracle</a> - yet here you are, experiencing life on this tiny speck of dust called Earth.
 The fact that we get this brief moment to live, to love, to experience joy, is a gift in itself.

 And while we may not shape the future of humanity, we do have the power to shape the futures of those around us-our children, our friends, our communities.
 These small, personal impacts are just as important, even if they aren't written into history books.